thomaslc66/TWEB_Projet_2018/README.md

 7. You can now enable the automatic deploy or deploy the app manualy.
-8. go to your app website and check the app with a user.
+8. Go to your app website and check the app with a user.

+Info: To deploy the app in production, you need to have also a prod mongoDB.
+For this you can use Mlab